 Powered speakers and active speakers are often confused.
 Let’s clear up the differences between the two.

 Powered speakers are essentially the same as passive speakers.
 The difference being that the power amplifier is built into one of the speaker enclosures.
 Oftentimes a preamplifier is also built into the enclosure.

 The “master speaker” that contains the amp(s) will typically have a speaker cable extending to its passive counterpart (in stereo setups) or multiple cables extending to multiple other passive speakers (in large setups).

 The big differences here, then, are that the powered speaker does not have an active crossover network with individual amps for each driver.
 Rather, powered speaker setups have a single (typically stereo) amplifier that is built into a master speaker rather than having to rely on an external amplifier like regular passive speakers.

 Many affordable computer speakers and low-end home stereos utilize a powered configuration.

-The Mackie Thump 12A (link to compare prices on Amazon and other online retailers) is a popular example of a powered loudspeaker.
+The Mackie Thump 12A (link to check the price on Amazon) is a popular example of a powered loudspeaker.

 Mackie is featured in the following My New Microphone articles: